faonbr/ngrok-partner-integrations/auth0-ngrok-sso/integration/installation_guide - OIDC.md

     1. To confirm that the tunnel is connected to your edge:
         * Return to the ngrok dashboard
         * Close the **Start a tunnel** and the **Tunnel group** tabs
         * Refresh the test edge page.
-Under traffic, you will see the message _You have 1 tunnel online.
-Start additional tunnels to begin load balancing._
+Under traffic, you will see the message `You have 1 tunnel online.
+Start additional tunnels to begin load balancing`.

-1. In the test edge, copy the **endpoint URL** and use this URL to test the Auth0 Authentication by pasting into another browser tab.
+1. In the test edge, copy the **endpoint URL** and use this URL to test the Auth0 Authentication.

+## Step 3: Test the integration

+1. In your browser, launch an incognito window.

+1. Access your ngrok tunnel (i.e. `https://auth0-sso-test.ngrok.io` or using the copied endpoint URL).

+1. You should be prompted to log in with your Auth0 credentials.

+1. After logging in, you see your web app.

 ## Troubleshooting

 * **ERR_NGROK_6528**: Verify that you started the ngrok tunnel of your cloud edge.
    **Fix**: In your edge configuration, select **Start a tunnel** and follow the instructions to run ngrok in a terminal.

-* **HTTP ERROR 404**: Verify that the port number in the ngrok start-tunnel command is the same your app uses and the host points to the correct server of your app.
+* **HTTP ERROR 404**: Verify that the port number in the ngrok start-tunnel command is the same one your app uses and that the host points to the correct server of your app.
    **Fix**: Update the ngrok command with the correct host and port.

 * **Wrong email or password** in Auth0's login page: Verify that the user is registered in Auth0.
    **Fix**: In the **Auth0 dashboard**, select **User Management** > **Users** and create a new user and verify how to [configure the sources of identity to use](https://auth0.com/docs/get-started/applications/update-application-connections) in your SSO integration.

-* If you are still having trouble configuring this integration, please reach out to [ngrok Support](mailto:support@ngrok.com).
+If you are still having trouble configuring this integration, please reach out to [ngrok Support](mailto:support@ngrok.com).